The Women (2008 film): Critical reception

 Peter Travers of Rolling Stone rated the film one out of four stars, calling it a "misbegotten redo" and "a major dud."
 He added, "Everyone...struggles with a script that resists being crowbarred into the 21st century."
 Richard Schickel of Time called the film "one of the worst movies I've ever seen."

+Accolades

 Meg Ryan, Annette Bening, Eva Mendes, Debra Messing and Jada Pinkett Smith each garnered a Razzie Award nomination for Worst Actress.